-The Vermont Small-Scale Renewable Energy Incentive (SSREI) Program provides incentives for qualifying advanced wood pellet (and chip) boilers, sap evaporators and solar hot water systems.
+The Vermont Small-Scale Renewable Energy Incentive (SSREI) Program provides incentives for qualifying advanced wood pellet (or chip) boilers and sap evaporators.
 The program is administered by the Renewable Energy Resource Center (RERC) (under contract with the CEDF), incentive applications and program information is listed below and can also be obtained at their web site: www.rerc-vt.org.
 The RERC can also be reached at 1-877-888-7372.

 June 30, 2017 - Incentives for Pellet (or chip) Fired Sap Evaporators Announced.

 - Press Release Announcing the Incentives

 - The incentive will be offered as a rebate on the purchase and installation of new pellet or wood chip-fired evaporators.
 The rebate is only paid to those projects that have obtained an incentive reservation.
 The rebate will be $200/sq. ft of evaporator pan, up to a maximum of $20,000.